 How Is Central Vertigo Treated?

 Finding out the root cause of the vertigo and treating it is the only way to manage central vertigo.
 If migraines are the cause, for instance, medication and reducing your stress may help.

-For some ongoing conditions, such as multiple sclerosis and some tumors, treatment may consist of managing the symptoms.
+For some ongoing conditions, such as multiple sclerosis stroke, and some tumors, treatment may consist of managing the symptoms.
 This may include medicines for nausea and drugs that help lessen the sensation of movement.

 A stroke in the brain can trigger not only vertigo but dysarthria (slurred speech), ataxia (problems moving), weakness, and numbness/tingling.
 You should get emergency help right away.